cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 In the process, there are two time-consuming parts:

-1. Fetching the stored player infos in a paginated way, consuming mostly database resources.
+1. Fetching the stored player info files in a paginated way, consuming mostly database resources.
 2. Sorting each intermediate leaderboard, consuming mostly computation resources.

-It looks beneficial to use a Go routine in this case too, and a _player infos_ channel to pass along arrays of player infos.
+It looks beneficial to use a Go routine in this case too, and a _player info_ channel to pass along arrays of player info files.

 In practice, repeatedly building the intermediate leaderboard means adding _k_ new `winningPlayerParsed` to the sorted array, sorting it, clipping it to `LeaderboardWinnerLength`, and repeating.
 What constitutes a good _k_ value should be dictated by testing and performance measurements.
 However, you can start with your best guess in its own file: